Tania Kovats: Life and career

 Many of Kovat's artworks reference the theme of water.
 In 2012 Kovats completed the major installation Rivers, a public art project commissioned by Jupiter Artland, Scotland.
 The artwork displays water specimens collected from 100 rivers across Britain, which are stored in jars within a boathouse in the grounds of the sculpture park.
 She has made a series called the Sea Mark drawings, in which she drew the surface of the sea looking towards the horizon, using simple painted blue marks on paper.
 In 2014 Kovats held a major solo exhibition, Oceans, at The Fruitmarket Gallery, Edinburgh, in which the work derived from her preoccupation with the sea.
-This included her ambitious work All At Sea which brought together water from each of the world's seas, displayed in clear glass bottles.
+This included her ambitious work All the Seas which brought together water from each of the world's seas, displayed in clear glass bottles.
+The work can currently be seen on display at The Box Plymouth in its Planet Ocean exhibition (until 27 April 2025).